 From the walled-off hotel, turn and face the imposing wall behind you.
-Among all of the colourful paintings and stenciling that has been done by hotel guests, you will find the fighting cherubs.
+Among all of the colorful paintings and stenciling that has been done by hotel guests, you will find the fighting cherubs.

 Girl frisking a soldier

 A shrewd local business owner has built a wall around it and now charges people for admission.
 To find the piece, you can use the coordinates 31°42’57.8″N+35°12’05.7″E in your Google Maps.

-Despite walking back and forth for a while and asking some locals, I realised that the piece was inside the store and the owner was nowhere to be found.
+Despite walking back and forth for a while and asking some locals, I realized that the piece was inside the store and the owner was nowhere to be found.

 It’s kind of unfortunate that this has been claimed as someone’s own personal Banksy.
-From what I understand from other travellers, the proprietor charges people to look at the piece.
+From what I understand from other travelers, the proprietor charges people to look at the piece.

 The Armored Dove